Offering (Christianity)

+An offering envelope used in the United Church of Canada.
+Many Christian denominations offer envelopes for members to donate money to their church.

 The offering in Christianity is a gift of money to the Church.

 In general, the offering is differentiated from the tithe as being funds given by members for general purposes over and above what would constitute a tithe.

 In some Christian services, there is a part reserved for the collection of donations that is referred to as the offertory.
 Historically, the offertory takes place either in the middle of the service (or at the end) and is collected by passing a collection plate (which may be fancy, or simple).
 Other churches collect donations by placing a collection box reserved for that purpose (usually near the exit doors).
 More recently, donations are collected by electronic means, either as one-time or recurring items.
 The offering goes towards upkeep of the church building, various ministries such as that of evangelism, as well as to the poor, among other areas.

 History

 Old Testament

 In the Bible, the offering is an act of gratitude to God.
 At the time of Moses, God gave certain prescriptions to the people of Israel.
 In particular, they were to bring God some of their wealth by way of gratitude for the land that God had given for inheritance.
 The offerings were largely agricultural products: wheat, barley, oil, animals and the amount was one-tenth of their income, the tithe.